dtcenter/ufs-case-studies/docs/source/TC_WS_TimeSeries.rst

 Plotting Time Series of Vortex Center Max.
 WS
 ==========================================

-This example plots time series of the maximum wind speed at the vortex center estimated from tc-tracker, as well as Best Track data.
+This example plots time series of the maximum wind speed at the vortex center estimated from `GFDL tc-tracker <https://dtcenter.org/community-code/gfdl-vortex-tracker>`_ as well as the Best Track data.

 .. code-block:: default